 We know funding plays an important role in selecting your graduate school and Illinois State is committed to helping make graduate school affordable.
 Graduate Assistantships are a popular source of funding for students.
 Take an in-depth look online at all of your funding opportunities including assistantship waivers, scholarships, and loan options.

 While the University owns and manages two apartment complexes on School Street and Fell Avenue which house upper class and graduate students without dependents, most Illinois State graduate students live off campus.
 With multiple off-campus housing options in the area, students are likely to find the right fit for their lifestyle.
 The Off-Campus Housing Database or the Illinois State Facebook community group is a good place to start to search for off-campus listings, roommates, and subleasors.
 It can also be helpful to talk to your department or other students in your program for housing suggestions.

 You can purchase a computer parking permit if you plan to drive to campus.
 Illinois State's shuttle bus or Bloomington-Normal public transit is free to ride with your Redbird ID card.
 Find out about costs, parking locations and bus service by visiting the Office of Parking and Transportation.

 Register for Classes and Get Your Redbird ID Card

 Discuss your plan of study with your Graduate Coordinator before registering for classes.
 Advance course registration is available to graduate students a few months before the semester begins.
 A personalized list of textbooks are available by your professors when you enroll in classes on your My.Illinoisstate.edu portal.
 You can obtain your Redbird ID card after you have registered for at least one class.
-The Redbird Card Office is located on the second floor of the Bone Student Center.
+The Redbird Card Office is located on the first floor of the Bone Student Center.

 Check Your Email